 Time-dependency.
 The ALT algorithm can be adapted to the time-dependent scenario by selecting landmarks and calculating landmark distances by using the minimum weight cost function $\underline{c}{ij} = \min{\tau \in \mathcal{T}} c{ij}(\tau)$.
 In this case, the values of the potential function represent a lower bound of a lower bound.
 The quality of the landmark distances depends on the gap between the lower and upper bound of the arc cost functions.
-Typically, ALT on timedependent networks does not perform as well as on time-independent networks.
+Typically, ALT on time-dependent networks does not perform as well as on time-independent networks.
 See [98] for efficient implementations of uniALT and ALT as well as experimental data on continental size road networks which include traffic information.
-Dynamic networks.
-As observed in [17,44], potentials stay feasible as long as arc weights only increase and do not drop below a minimal value.
-Therefore, ALT can be applied to dynamic networks, such as road networks which are periodically updated with real time traffic information [42,98], without the need to re-run the calculation of landmark distances.